53rd Space Operations Squadron

 The 53rd Space Operations Squadron (53 SOPS) is a United States Space Force unit.
-Assigned to the Space Operations Command's Space Delta 8, it is responsible for providing payload and transmission command and control of the Wideband Global SATCOM and Defense Satellite Communications System constellations.
+Assigned to the Combat Forces Command's Mission Delta 8, it is responsible for providing payload and transmission command and control of the Wideband Global SATCOM and Defense Satellite Communications System constellations.
 It is headquartered at Schriever Space Force Base, Colorado.
 Whereas the 4th Space Operations Squadron (4 SOPS) operates the satellite "bus" (e.g. the solar cells, batteries, propulsion, etc), the 53 SOPS is responsible for operating the mission payload - high capacity "wideband" military satellite communications.